• Skip to primary navigation

 Let's look at these methods briefly.

-1. Mixing In The Potting Mix - In this method, the sand becomes a part of the entire potting mix.
-This allows you to prepare a potting mix of your choice and set the proportions accordingly.
-Since sand doesn't offer many nutrients, you can limit its quantity to 20-25% of the soil mix.
+In this method, the sand becomes a part of the entire potting mix.
+It allows you to prepare a potting mix of your choice and set the proportions accordingly.

-2. Using It As A Topsoil Layer - Many people believe adding sand on top of the soil helps prevent fungus gnats, but that's not true.
 However, if you still want to try it out, add a layer of horticultural sand to the pot.
 The proportion should be the same for this sand as well.
-But if you're not sure about it, add a small layer of sand to it.
+But if you’re not sure about it, add a small layer of sand to it.

-Here's a demonstration video of how to use sand and potting soil properly -
+Here’s a demonstration video of how to properly use sand and potting soil –

-Types Of Sand To Use For Potted Plants
+Types Of Sand For Houseplants

 Selecting the right type of sand is necessary for potted plants.
 If you choose the wrong one, your houseplants might suffer and exhibit a lack of growth.